hpiwowar/citation11k/analysis/stats.md

 ### Citation boost over time

 Because publication date is such as strong correlate with both citation rate and data availability, we also ran regressions for each publication year individually.
 The estimate of citation boost varied by year of publication.
 The citation boost was greatest for data published in 2004 and 2005, at about 30%.
-Earlier years showed citation boosts with wider confidence intervals due to relatively small sample sizes, while more recently published data showed a less pronounced citation boost.
+Earlier years showed citation boosts with wider confidence intervals due to relatively small sample sizes, while more recently published data showed a less pronounced citation boost (Table 3, Figure 2).

-<div class="chunk"><div class="rcode"><div class="output"><pre class="knitr R">      year  est ciLow ciHigh
+<div class="chunk"><div class="rcode"><div class="output"><pre class="knitr R">
+year	estimate [95% confidence interval]</pre></div><div class="output"><pre class="knitr R">
- [1,] 2001 1.37  0.84   2.25
+2001	1.37 	[0.84, 	2.25]
- [2,] 2002 1.16  0.89   1.50
+2002	1.16 	[0.89, 	1.5]
- [3,] 2003 1.19  1.01   1.41
+2003	1.19 	[1.01, 	1.41]
- [4,] 2004 1.30  1.15   1.47
+2004	1.3 	[1.15, 	1.47]
- [5,] 2005 1.32  1.19   1.47
+2005	1.32 	[1.19, 	1.47]
- [6,] 2006 1.15  1.04   1.27
+2006	1.15 	[1.04, 	1.27]
- [7,] 2007 1.08  1.00   1.17
+2007	1.08 	[1, 	1.17]
- [8,] 2008 1.08  0.99   1.18
+2008	1.08 	[0.99, 	1.18]
- [9,] 2009 1.01  0.92   1.10
+2009	1.01 	[0.92, 	1.1]</pre></div></div></div>

-</pre></div></div></div>
+*Table 3: Estimated citation boost multiplier for studies with publicly available data, by year of study publication*

 <div class="chunk"><div class="rimage default"><img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure2.png"  class="plot" /></div></div>

-*Figure 2: Change in citation count when data is publicly available.
-Estimates from multivariate analysis, lines indicate 95% confidence intervals of coefficient estimates.*
+*Figure 2: Increased citation count for studies with publicly available data, by year of publication.
+Estimates from multivariate analysis, lines indicate 95% confidence intervals.*

 ### Data reuse is a demonstrable component of citation boost